A Survey on Hypergraph Mining: Patterns, Tools, and Generators: Tools

 \nullmodel{Random filling model.} The random filling model is a simple variant of the configuration model (see \nmref{nullmodel:config_models}) that preserves hyperedge-size distributions but not node-degree distributions.
 Specifically, given a hypergraph, it generates hyperedges with sizes that either precisely follow (or are sampled according to) the original distribution of hyperedge sizes.
 For each hyperedge, the constituent nodes are sampled uniformly at random among all the nodes.

 \nullmodel{\hypercl.} The null model \hypercl \citep{lee2021hyperedges} extends the Chung-Lu model~\citep{chung2002average} to hypergraphs.
 Given node degrees $\{d_1,\cdots,d_{\vert V\vert}\}$ and hyperedge sizes $\{s_1,\cdots,s_{\vert E\vert}\}$, \hypercl generates a hypergraph with $\abs{V}$ nodes $\Set{v_1, v_2, \ldots, v_{\abs{V}}}$ and $\abs{E}$ hyperedges $\Set{e_1, e_2, \ldots, e_{\abs{E}}}$ in the following manner: for each hyperedge $e_j$, \hypercl samples $s_j$ nodes with probabilities proportional to the node degrees without replacement, where the probability of $v_i$ being sampled is proportional to $d_i$.
 Hence, the hyperedge sizes are exactly preserved, and the expected degree of a node $v_i$ is approximately $d_i$.
-Empirically, the degree distributions in hypergraphs generated by \hypercl are observed to be close to the input degree distribution~\citep{lee2021hyperedges}, as intended.
+Empirically, the degree distributions in hypergraphs generated by \hypercl are observed to be close to the input degree distribution~\citep{lee2021hyperedges}, as intended. {Null models for directed hypergraphs that preserve hyperedge-size and node-degree distributions have also been considered~\citep{preti2024higher}.}